211 Would You Rather Questions [Funny, Hard & Weird]

 24. Would you rather enter every room with dramatic theme music or leave every room in slow motion?

 25. Would you rather have subtitles that reveal your thoughts or sound effects that reveal your mood?
-LearnClash split: 47/53 sound effects.
-People feared readable thoughts more than public mood music.
+Sound effects squeak past.
+Turns out the idea of readable thoughts scares people more than a public mood soundtrack.

 26. Would you rather your sneeze sound like applause or your laugh trigger a tiny spotlight?